List of Star Fox characters: James McCloud

+is Fox's father and the original leader and main founder of the Star Fox team.
+In Star Fox for SNES, it is stated that Fox's father is missing and was last seen at a black hole.
+However, the Black Hole is actually a warp point that was created by Andross' experiments.

-is Fox's father and the principal founder of the Star Fox team.
-On a scouting mission to Venom, he was betrayed by a former member of Star Fox named Pigma Dengar and the team is captured by the evil Andross.
-In the ensuing conflict, James McCloud courageously creates a diversion so that Peppy Hare could escape, and is presumed dead.
-He appears to Fox McCloud in Star Fox 64 to lead Fox out of Andross's exploding base and in Star Fox Command during a final boss fight.
+According to Star Fox 64, he paid for the Great Fox with a low-interest, 80-year mortgage.
+On a scouting mission to Venom, he was betrayed by his teammate named Pigma Dengar and is captured by the evil Andross.
+He appears to Fox McCloud at the end of the game to lead Fox out of Andross's exploding base.
+The 2026 Star Fox remake adds a prologue to the game that features James' mission to Venom.

-James makes his first playable appearance in Command piloting an Arwing like Peppy which resembles the Assault design.
+James makes his first playable appearance in Command, piloting an Arwing.
 None of the other characters acknowledge him and Fox questions if he is seeing things.

-He also appears in Star Fox Zero, where Andross acknowledges him by loudly asking why he won't stay dead.
+He also appears in Star Fox Zero as a spirit.

-In the Star Fox for SNES, it is stated that Fox's father is missing and was last seen at a black hole.
-However, the Black Hole is actually a warp point that was created by Andross' experiments.
-In the Nintendo Power comic, he is given the name Fox McCloud Sr.

-In Star Fox: Assault, the Aparoid Queen uses James' voice, hinting that James may have been infected at one point.
-It is also possible that the Aparoid Queen learned of James through the memories of those the Aparoids had infected.
+James appears in Super Smash Bros. for 3DS as a collectable trophy.
 James is also the name of a character in the F-Zero series.
 The instruction booklet for F-Zero X describes him as working to raise money for the debts of his mercenary organization, "Galaxy Dog".
 He also uses a racing car similar to an Arwing.

 James was voiced by Tomohisa Asō in Star Fox 64, and by Hirohiko Kakegawa in Star Fox: Assault.
 In Star Fox 64 3D, James is voiced by Kunpei Sakamoto.
+In English, he was voiced by Mike West in Star Fox 64, Star Fox 64 3D, and Star Fox Zero, and by Jim Walker in Assault.
+Hunter Peterson voices the character in the 2026 remake.